Everything travelers need to know about coronavirus - KEYT | KCOY

 Travelers are increasingly on edge as the coronavirus pandemic grips the globe, prompting travel restrictions, cancellations and suspensions.

-On Saturday, the United Kingdom and Ireland were added to the Europe travel ban.
-The newly added restrictions go into effect on Monday.
+Across the US — and in many corners of the world — large gatherings such as concerts, parades and sporting events have been called off to help stem the spread of the virus.

+In Las Vegas, Wynn and MGM resorts are set to temporarily close.

-US President Donald Trump also said that travel restrictions within the United States are being considered.
+Trump said Saturday that travel restrictions within the United States are being considered.

-Trump tweeted on Friday that at his request, Carnival, Royal Caribbean, Norwegian and MSC cruise lines will suspend outbound cruises for 30 days.

-The latest measures follow the March 11 announcement that travel from 26 countries in Europe to the United States will be suspended for 30 days.

 The US State Department raised the worldwide travel advisory to Level 3 on March 11 — meaning US citizens should reconsider travel abroad.